jadecobra/python_tdd_exercises/source/classes/test_classes.rst

     class ClassWithPass:

-  the terminal shows an :doc:`IndentationError <https://docs.python.org/3/library/exceptions.html?highlight=indentationerror#IndentationError>`_ because I declared a class without adding any indented text
+  the terminal shows an :ref:`IndentationError` because I declared a class without adding any indented text
 * I add the new error to the list of exceptions encountered

   .. code-block:: python